keajs/kea-docs/docs/quickstart.md

 })
 ```

+Listeners and reducers can and should reuse actions whenever possible.
+That's why actions are defined separately.
+For example you can add a `isLoading` reducer that sets its state to `true` when the `loadUsers` action is dispatched
+and to `false` when `setUsers` is dispatched after.

 ## Selectors

-Selectors combine reducers and other selectors into new precalculated values.
+Selectors combine reducers and other selectors into new pre-calculated values.

+Each reducer has a selector made for it automatically, which you can use as input in new selectors:

 ```javascript
 const logic = kea({